 Whether or not it is safe to eat sauerkraut with a digestive disorder depends on your digestive disorder.
 Many people who suffer from digestive disorders like irritable bowel syndrome find that eating sauerkraut reduces the severity and frequency of their flare-ups.

 Sauerkraut is also commonly recommended as a holistic part of treating gastroesophageal reflux disease (GERD).
-Fermented foods like sauerkraut, kombucha, and yogurt are known to improve digestive health.
+Fermented foods like sauerkraut, kombucha, and kefir are known to improve digestive health.
 This can help reduce the severity of reflux.

 You should research your specific condition before eating sauerkraut and other fermented foods.
 If you have any associated immune system issues, the live and active cultures in sauerkraut could potentially harm you.
 The high sodium content in sauerkraut may be an area of concern for others.